YWCA Women's Journey Chemical Dependency Philosophy

 ABOUT YWCA WOMEN’S JOURNEY CHEMICAL DEPENDENCY

 YWCA Women’s Journey in South Bend, Ind., is a women’s only chemical dependency treatment program offering residential, outpatient, and aftercare services.
-The program focuses on helping women overcome addiction, as well as addressing domestic abuse, pregnancy, and raising children.
+The program focuses on helping women overcome addiction, as well as addressing domestic abuse, pregnancy, and parenting skills.
 Detox services are not available on-site, but can be arranged with a local provider.

 TREATMENT & ASSESSMENT

-YWCA Women’s Journey is one of only two programs in Indiana that allows children to accompany their mothers into treatment.
-The typical length of stay is 45 to 60 days, but clients can receive up to 24 months of transitional housing and aftercare services.
+YWCA Women’s Journey is one of only five programs in Indiana that allow children to accompany their mothers into treatment.
+The typical length of stay is 45 to 60 days, but clients can receive up to two years of transitional housing and aftercare services.

-The YWCA also offers the Breaking Free Dual Treatment Program for clients who are struggling with both domestic violence and substance abuse.
+The YWCA also offers the Breaking Free Dual Treatment Program for clients who are seeking treatment for both domestic violence and substance abuse.
+In Indiana, 147 (48.2 percent) facilities provide services and support for clients involved in domestic violence.
 The program focuses on the connection between domestic violence and substance abuse, as well as providing simultaneous treatments for both.
 In this program, which lasts eight to 10 weeks, women receive parenting classes, shelter, food, and access to medical services.
 Their children receive education, developmental screenings, and case management.

 Aftercare planning and support services are also provided.
 Those who qualify can be placed in long-term transitional housing when the primary treatment program is complete.
 Alumni and continuing support groups are also available, and clients are encouraged to take advantage of community resources and groups.